Aliases for SNX15 Gene

 GeneCards Summary for SNX15 Gene

 SNX15 (Sorting Nexin 15) is a Protein Coding gene.
-Diseases associated with SNX15 include mitochondrial disorders.
+Diseases associated with SNX15 include Hereditary Spastic Paraplegia.
 Among its related pathways are PDGFR-beta signaling pathway.
-GO annotations related to this gene include phosphatidylinositol binding and protein transporter activity.
-An important paralog of this gene is RPS6KL1.
+Gene Ontology (GO) annotations related to this gene include protein serine/threonine kinase activity and phosphatidylinositol binding.
+An important paralog of this gene is RPS6KC1.

 May be involved in several stages of intracellular trafficking.
 Overexpression of SNX15 disrupts the normal trafficking of proteins from the plasma membrane to recycling endosomes or the TGN.